ibest/seqyclean/README.md

 -alen <value> - Minimum adapter length for dovetail overlap for adapter trimming, default = 60 bp.
 -at <value> - overlap threshold (only in paired-end mode, default = 0.75.
 -overlap <value> - Turns on merging overlapping paired-end reads.
 Parameter <value> is a minimum overlap length, default=16 bp.
--dup [-startdw][-sizedw][-maxdup] - Turns on screening duplicated sequences, default=off.
-Here startdw (defalt=10) and sizedw (default=35) are starting position and size of the window within a read, -maxdup (default=3) - maximum number of duplicated sequences allowed.
 -no_ts_adapter_trim - Turn off TruSeq adapters trimming, default=off.
 -new2old - A switch to fix read IDs, default=off ( As is detailed in: http://contig.wordpress.com/2011/09/01/newbler-input-iii-a-quick-fix-for-the-new-illumina-fastq-header/#more-342 ).
 ```